pjwigan/Url2Text/url2text-core/README.md

         ...
     }

-The `Url2TextResponse` object is a POJO encapsulating the fetched text, metadata, headers, etc.
+The `Url2TextResponse` object encapsulates the fetched text (as a Reader), metadata, headers, etc.

 *Currently Url2Text emulates FireFox.
 (This project was inspired by a need to act as a proxy for a human user).
 This may be made configurable in a future version.*

 Most of the HtmlUnit `WebClientOptions` and `CookieManager` features are exposed as properties of the Url2Text class.
 Headers can also be added to the `WebRequest`.

-No transient state is stored in the `Url2Text` instance, so they can be reused safely.
+No transient state is stored in the `Url2Text` instances, so they can be reused safely.

 LICENSE